michaelb/shogai/README.md

 DISCLAIMER:
 I do not have a way to compare performance with other shogi engines, as implementing a shogi engine is a completely different story, tons of if/elses branches etc...

 If you are interested in building your own "high-perf" shogi engine in rust, you can use this helper to fasten development.
-You may have to redo some parts yourself is performance is not up to your expectations.
+You may have to redo some parts yourself if performance is not up to your expectations.
 Advantages of using shogai ?:

 - CLI interface?
 Done
 - move-checking (in case you are not 100% sure of yours)?
 Done
 - Simple structure for pieces, position, movements with parsing?
 Done

+Draw conditions are not managed.

 ## Installation